raymondj-pace/CS639-Final/README.md

 How to modify the format of a listview to put in column format.<br>
 How to make a listview clickable (not easy).<br>
 How to pass custom Java objects between fragments while using host navigation AND implementing the Parcelable interface and creating bundles.<br>
-How to update and delete a Firebase record by using the key value (have to save the key value in the Java object).<br>
+How to update and delete a Firebase record by using the key value (must save the key value in the Java object).<br>
 How to create an opening animation screen.<br>
-How to work in a team using github.<br>
+How to work in a team using GitHub.<br>
 How to add swipe-left support for delete action.<br>
 <br>